Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-18-tensorflow-audio-datasets.md

 In a previous post I discussed my efforts to get the librispeech dataset working.
 In this post I wanted to discuss some of the other datasets.

 # ljspeech
-* Was generating for about 10m with no output until had an exception that I hadn't installed pydub
+* Was generating for about 10m with no output until had an exception that I hadn't installed pydub.